 - When deleting users, delobj will delete the user’s home directory if it is stored in the “Home Directory” attribute, or if a path is specified on the command line.

 - Can remove associated users and external entities from GroupWise 2012 and earlier.

-- Can remove associated groups and users from GroupWise 2014.
+- Can remove associated groups and users from GroupWise 2014 onwards.

-- Supports the jrbsGroupWise auxiliary class which allows delobj to detect that an eDirectory user has an associated GroupWise 2014 user, and to delete the GroupWise user when /w is used.
+- Supports the jrbsGroupWise auxiliary class which allows delobj to detect that an eDirectory user has an associated user in GroupWise 2014 onwards, and to delete the GroupWise user when /w is used.